EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 Stages 5, 6, and 7 came year-after-year for SRT 200's which were a mix of cost cutting and updates as the XG & XD series were released.

-- *Stage 6*:The first cost-cutting measure was introduced which changed the metal aperture ring to plastic, and the locking Depth of Field preview mechanism become a 'push and hold' version.
+- *Stage 6*: The first cost-cutting measure was introduced which changed the metal aperture ring to plastic, and the locking Depth of Field preview mechanism become a 'push and hold' version.
 - *Stage 7*: Viewfinder focus aids were changed from a horizontal prism to split-prism which made it easier to use.
 The SRT 202's never saw this upgrade or any future changes, as they were discontinued.
 There was no reason to upgrade 202's further and put them against the new XD models, and they couldn't cheapen the model further because the SRT 201 and 200 existed below it.
 - *Stage 8*: Another cost cutting measure as by then the remaining SRT's were obsolete as the fully electronic cameras took over.
 They removed the 2nd metering cell in the camera, which made part of the 'CLC' system on all previous SRT's.
 This also meant CLC name wasn't on the prisms.